Bonefish Point

 The shallows surrounding Bonefish Point are excellent for spotting nurse sharks, lemon sharks, southern brown stingrays, turtles, conch, and starfish.

 Birdlife sightings include an interesting array of tropical dry forest and coastal birds.
-It varies a bit by season, yet it’s typical to spot long-tailed tropic birds, brown pelicans, Antillean nighthawks, American kestrels, mangrove cuckoos, yellow-bellied sapsuckers, blue-gray gnatcatchers, bananaquits, and Bahamas woodstar hummingbirds.
+It varies a bit by season, yet it’s typical to spot white-tailed tropicbirds, brown pelicans, Antillean nighthawks, American kestrels, mangrove cuckoos, yellow-bellied sapsuckers, blue-gray gnatcatchers, bananaquits, and Bahamas woodstar hummingbirds.

-On land, the dunes and silty coastal environment is a very important area for the Great Blue land crab (Cardisoma guanhumi), where they make their burrows.
+On land, the dunes and silty coastal environment are a very important area for the great blue land crab (Cardisoma guanhumi) that makes its burrows in swampy ground.

-Frenchman’s Creek is a protected and sensitive environment, so please do not drive off-road.
-The salinas, salt flats, and beaches in the nature reserve are easily damaged, and can take decades to recover from errant vehicle use.
-As is the case with fishing illegally, violators may face fines or imprisonment.
+Do not drive off-road.
+The salinas, salt flats, and beaches in the nature reserve are easily damaged and can take decades to recover.
+Violators will face large fines and jail time.

 Getting to Bonefish Point